-A prenatal test can confirm who the baby's father is early in the pregnancy.
-It then becomes an essential tool when a complicated situation can lead to an act of abortion.
+A prenatal test can confirm who the father of the baby is from the start of pregnancy.
+It then becomes an essential tool when a complicated situation could lead to an act of abortion.

-For women who choose to have an abortion, the decision time is very short during which the operation can be performed, after a prenatal paternity test .
-As indicated, the mother can take the test when she is pregnant after the 7th week of pregnancy, the moment from from which the baby begins to grow in the placenta .
+For women who choose to have an abortion, the decision time during which the operation can be performed is very short after a prenatal paternity test .
+As noted, the mother can take the test when she is pregnant after the 7th week of pregnancy, the time from when the baby begins to grow in the placenta .

 Basically, an abortion can be done as soon as the mother realizes she is pregnant, which is usually around 4 to 6 weeks into the pregnancy and the last time it can be done is usually around the 22nd. week of pregnancy .
 The reasons for this are that there is less risk to the mother if the abortion is performed early, rather than late.
 Indeed if the fetus grows, the extraction method can become a major and painful operation.

 It is for these reasons that the person who wishes to do a prenatal paternity test for the purpose of a potential abortion must be well organized.
-In order not to waste time and have the least possible stress when considering this decision.
+In order not to waste time and have as little stress as possible to consider this decision.
 It is advisable to make an appointment for your abortion as soon as possible even if you do not go there.

 The laboratories defend themselves and do not tolerate that prenatal tests can be used for reasons of abortion.